Taking girls abroad

 Residential event notification and permission to plan

-Speak to your commissioner and send her the completed permission to plan section of the international residential event notification (REN) form 9 - 18 months before you plan to travel.
-Your commissioner will talk to the relevant advisers and confirm that you have approval for your event and for you to start planning.
+Speak to your country or region chief commissioner and country or region international adviser and send them the completed permission to plan section of the international residential event notification (REN) form (PDF or DOCX) 9 - 18 months before you plan to travel.
+They will review your form, check you have the relevant licences or support in place to complete the necessary ones and confirm that you have approval for your event and for you to start planning.

-On the permission to plan form, your commissioner will tell you when you should submit parts 1 and 2 of the REN form, your risk assessments , your itinerary and any other updates.
+On the permission to plan form, your country or region international adviser will tell you when you should submit parts 1 and 2 of the REN form, your risk assessments, your itinerary and any other updates.

-Your commissioner will send over a copy of the part 2 of the REN form to be held by your country or region office.
+Copies of the forms you submit will be held by your country or region office.

 Ensure you have organised travel insurance before you book anything for your international trip, that way you're covered if anything unexpected happens.

 We've created a checklist to help you plan your international trips.
 Download the checklist.